Akm0d/CTFd_hash_crack_king/README.md

 - Set the parameters for your challenge.
   - Capture value - The number of points awarded the first time a team takes control of the hill
   - Hold value - The number of points awarded every cycle to the team in control of the hill
-  - Seconds per Cycle - The number of seconds in a cycle
+  - Minutes per Cycle - The number of minutes in a cycle
   - Upload word lists.
 These will not be visible to contestants, but will be used to generate keys and hashes.

 # TODO